dotnet-foundation/wg-membership/meetings/membership-criteria.md

 First, we validate the personal information:

-- Reasonable first name, last name.
+- First and Last name are reviewed to eliminate potential 'bots'.
-- valid email address: We only validate that it is a valid email address format.
+- A valid email address: We only validate that it is a valid email address format.
 Later, when an invitation is sent, that verifies that it's a real address.
-- valid GitHub ID.
-We validate the profile appears to be human.
+- A valid GitHub ID: We validate the profile appears to be human.
 There should be some activity.
 The user name must match any contribution links provided.
 GitHub activity mentioned in the contribution statement should match this ID.

 ## Open Source Maintainer, Open Source Contributor

 See [Open source maintainer](membership-participation-types.md#the-open-source-maintainer) and the [Open source contributor](membership-participation-types.md#the-open-source-contributor).

 We look at the contribution links.
-All activity must conform to the .NET Foundation CoC.
+All activity must conform to the .NET Foundation [Code of Conduct (CoC)](https://dotnetfoundation.org/about/code-of-conduct).
 Activities examined include:

 - PRs created.
 We evaluate the participation in the community.
 Does the PR match the project's guidelines?
 Does the author engage constructively with reviewers?
 - PR review, and helping new contributors.
 Are comments in line with the spirit of the CoC?
 Does the reviewer provide necessary assistance?